본문바로가기

 Small molecule drugs typically aim to inhibit the functions of target proteins.

-2. Targeted protein degradation
+2. Targeted Protein Degradation

 • 1.
 Targeted protein degradation: current and future challenges, Hanz, A., Winter, G. E., Current Opinion in Chemical Biology, 2020, 56, 35-41.